• About PGC

 The first key is shot generation.

-You cannot score efficiently on a steady diet of average shots and then act surprised when your offense feels stuck.
+You can’t score efficiently on a steady diet of average shots and then act surprised when your offense feels stuck.

-As coaches, we have to get clear on the kinds of shots we actually want.
+As coaches, we have to get clear on the kinds of shots we want.
 Not in theory.
-Not in a clinic notebook.
-In reality.
-What are we hunting?
+Not on a whiteboard.
+In reality… What are we hunting?

 For some teams, that may be catch-and-shoot threes off drive-and-kick action.
-For another team, it may be paint touches, foul-line pressure, and finishes at the rim.
-For another, it may be creating advantage through transition before the defense gets set.
+For another, it may be paint touches, foul-line pressure, and finishes at the rim.

 The point is this: clarity has to come before creativity.